 Are you a helicopter parent?
 Have you even heard of the term?
 Well, it’s parents or a parent who take overprotective or excessive interest in every aspect of their children’s lives, and although it may sound caring and loving, this in effect can be hurting their emotional and mental development.
 Ouch!

-A new study by lead author Nicole Perry, PhD, revealed in essence that by being an over involved parent, you are actually discouraging your child’s independence.
-That’s right.
-You read correctly.
-They can potentially grow up lacking confidence in making decisions.
+A new study by lead author Nicole Perry, PhD, revealed in essence that by being an over involved parent, you could be hindering the development of your child’s emotional and behavioral self-regulating abilities, thus spilling over into long-term implications such as possibly depression and poor decision-making.
 But I didn’t really need a study to tell me this.
 I experienced some of it firsthand.
 Failure is a part of life and it allows individuals to problem-solve and work through issues, which is a muy importante life skill.

 But as a single mother who works full time, I really struggled with this.
 You just have this relentless guilt that your child is missing out on what other children have and so you overcompensate, overcompensate, overcompensate.
 Stop it!
 Not to mention, I was killing myself from pure exhaustion in things I could not and should not control.
 There are times when I feel invigorated on this journey of being a newly independent mother and other times when I feel out of whack and I ask myself can I really do this?
 When I feel this way, I immediately go into self-care mode.
-I took some suggestions from the new study on how to overcome this tendency and I have made the following adjustments in my approach:
+I have made the following adjustments in my approach:

-- I reassure myself that these feelings are completely normal and is part of the healing process as I transition to my new normal.
+- Reassure myself that these feelings are completely normal and is part of the healing process as I transition to my new normal as a mommy-anew.

 - I try and set a good example for my daughters of controlling my own emotions by showing positive coping strategies like retreating to my “ME” room for deep breathing, listening to music or my water feature.